 2. What do I hope that my prospects/customers will get from my website?

 You know best what your customers need.
 How will your website provide for that need?
 Will you sell your product/service online, or be a go-to resource for solutions to their problems?
+Will the messaging speak directly to them to drive action?

 3. What can I include on my website that will make my customers’ lives easier?